top of page

 and just letting it run.

 If we wanted to check out something we thought might not completely stink?
 We’d just stop Ol’ Wolly.
 Rewind her back up to about where we thought our latest nugget of genius was located on the tape.
 Push playback.
 And sit back and see if what was there was actually something we wanted to keep.
 But, even if we didn’t like an idea right at that very moment?
 We still always kept everything…so that we could re-listen again the next day with new and un-stoned ears.
-As well as play it for the other guys in the band so they could comment on it.

-Went from going back & forth between those two major 7th chords into a chorus section using different mellow chords.
+Went from going back & forth between those two major 7th chords for the verses.
+And then into a chorus section using different mellow chords.
 And then back again into another verse.
-Which was, once again as in “Feel Good,” a kind of a variation on “Ducks on a Pond.”

 “The Sons” had a long masterpiece of their own called: “The Children’s Suite.”